lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

-We now have all the components ofr defining the frame buffer used in the geometry render stage.
+We now have all the components required for defining the frame buffer used in the geometry render phase.
 We will do this inside a new class named `GeometryFrameBuffer`, which is defined like this:

 ```java
 package org.vulkanb.eng.graph.geometry;